-just IMAGINE if…, the exciting new enterprise competition launched by entrepreneur and founder of Ella’s Kitchen Paul Lindley OBE in partnership with the University of Reading, has announced its 2019 winner: Alexander Wankel, of Kai Pacha Foods.
+just IMAGINE if…, the exciting new enterprise competition launched by entrepreneur and founder of Ella’s Kitchen Paul Lindley OBE in partnership with the University of Reading, announced its winner, Alexander Wankel, of Kai Pacha Foods in February 2019.

 The competition, launched for the first time this year, saw entrants from around the world submit an idea to tackle one of the UN’s 17 Sustainable Development Goals, which include ending poverty and hunger, creating gender equality or affordable and clean energy.

-Winner Alexander Wankel faced nine other finalists in a head-to-head live pitching final, hosted yesterday at the University of Reading, and was announced the competition winner later that evening.
-Wankel will be gifted with £75,000 of bespoke research and support to be delivered by the University of Reading and Henley Business School designed to significantly move the idea forward.
+Winner Alexander Wankel faced nine other finalists in a head-to-head live pitching final, hosted at the University of Reading, and was announced the competition winner later that evening.
+Wankel has been gifted with £75,000 of bespoke research and support to be delivered by the University of Reading and Henley Business School designed to significantly move the idea forward.
+The exact detail of that support is currently in development with Alex and senior academics at the University.

 The organisers would like to thank our ten finalists, the supporters, counsellors, contributors and guests for making the inaugural just IMAGINE if… competition a huge success.